-Mark Pomeranz, President, Chief Operating Officer and Director
+Mark Pomeranz, Chief Executive Officer and Director

-Mr. Pomeranz has served as Chief Operating Officer since September 24, 2018.
-Prior to his tenure as our Chief Operating Officer, Mr. Pomeranz served as our Chief Executive Officer from December 2016 through September 2018, and as the Chief Executive Officer of Motus GI Medical Technologies Ltd., our wholly owned subsidiary, from 2014 through September 2018.
+Mr. Pomeranz has served as Chief Executive Officer since April 13, 2023 and a member of our board since 2014.
+Prior to his tenure as Chief Executive Officer, Mr. Pomeranz served as the Company's Chief Operating Officer from September 2018 through April 2023.
+Mr. Pomeranz has also previously served as our Chief Executive Officer from December 2016 through September 2018, and as the Chief Executive Officer of Motus GI Medical Technologies Ltd., our wholly owned subsidiary, from 2014 through September 2018.
 Prior to joining Motus GI Medical Technologies Ltd., from 2008 to 2014, Mr. Pomeranz was the founding CEO of Svelte Medical Systems, a start-up company that is currently commercializing a unique drug eluting stent platform.
 From 2007 to 2008 Mr. Pomeranz was the Vice President of Research and Development at Prescient Medical, Inc. From 1998 to 2007, Mr. Pomeranz served as Vice President at Cordis, a Johnson Company, where his responsibilities included developing new technologies, exploring new market opportunities and leading major restructuring efforts to create cross-functional global commercialization teams.
-Prior to that, Mr. Pomeranz held a number of senior leadership roles, including positions at Cardiac Pathways Corporations from 1991 to 1998, and Cardiovascular Imaging Systems from 1989 to 1991, both of which were acquired by Boston Scientific Corporation.
+Prior to that, Mr. Pomeranz held a number of senior leadership roles, including positions at Cardiac Pathways Corporations from 1991 to 1998, and Cardiovascular Imaging Systems from 1981 to 1991, both of which were acquired by Boston Scientific Corporation.
 Mr. Pomeranz earned a M.Sc. in biomedical engineering from the University of Miami.
-Mr. Pomeranz was selected as a director due to his history as a director of Motus GI Medical Technologies Ltd. and his business and leadership experience in the medical technology sector; his broad scientific background is also seen as an asset to us
+Mr. Pomeranz was selected as a director due to his history as a director of Motus GI Medical Technologies Ltd. And his business and leadership experience in the medical technology sector; his broad scientific background is also seen as an asset to us.

-Andrew Taylor, Chief Financial Officer
+Ravit Ram, Chief Financial Officer